 - Light from the sun strikes the PV module (also known as the PV panel) and makes DC electricity.
 DC means Direct Current.
 It is the same kind of electricity that batteries produce.

 - Your home runs off AC electricity, or Alternating Current.
 To convert the DC electricity from the panels to the AC electricity for your home, we install an inverter (see the diagram).
-The inverter is usually installed in your garage or basement.
+The inverter is usually installed outside next to your meter, or in your garage or basement.
 We try to install your inverter as close as possible to your circuit breaker panel.

 - The inverter will be wired to a new breaker in your panel which will feed electricity into your home, rather than pull it from the grid.